speezepearson/speezepearson.github.io/_posts/2016-01-02-how-to-grade-predictions.markdown

 I'm not sure if there's a clever way to answer this question -- but what we *can* do is, for any given predictions, generate a zillion outcome-sets *assuming that the weatherman is ideal*, and see how often those outcome-sets' surprises are larger than the observed ones.

-For the heck of it, I applied this technique to [Scott Alexander's 34 2015 predictions][ssc-predictions], and got a p-value of .86, meaning that we don't have any evidence Scott isn't ideal.
+For the heck of it, I applied this technique to [Scott Alexander's 34 2015 predictions][ssc-predictions], and got a p-value of .86, meaning that we continue to not have any evidence Scott isn't ideal.

 [wiki-self-information]: https://en.wikipedia.org/wiki/Self-information